-1. The President, or in his or her absence the Vice-President, shall chair all Committees of the Governing Body, except as otherwise specified in these By-Laws.

-2. The election of members of Committees for which provision is made in the By-laws shall be made annually at a Stated General Meeting held in Trinity Term.

-3. Where it has been resolved by the Governing Body that representatives of junior members shall be members of a Committee of the Governing Body, they shall not be present for the discussion of items of the agenda concerning individual members of the College or University, or of the staff of the College, or for other matters of a personal and confidential nature.

-4. A number of places on certain committees (two each on the Educational Policy and Domestic Committees) is reserved for Fellows without membership of Governing Body, Stipendiary College Lecturers whose appointment runs for three years or longer, and Junior Research Fellows.

-5. The Governing Body may, if it thinks fit, appoint any other person to be an additional member of any committee.
+- 1. The President, or in his or her absence the Vice-President, shall be Chairman of all Committees of the Governing Body. - 2.
+The election of members of Committees for which provision is made in the By-laws shall be made annually at a Stated General Meeting held in Trinity Term. - 3.
+Where it has been resolved by the Governing Body that representatives of junior members shall be members of a Committee of the Governing Body, they shall not be present for the discussion of items of the agenda concerning individual members of the College or University, or of the staff of the College, or for other matters of a personal and confidential nature. - 4.
+A number of places on certain committees (two each on the Educational Policy and Domestic Committees, one each on the Graduate Affairs, Library and Archives, Garden, and St. Giles House Committees) is reserved for Fellows without membership of Governing Body, Stipendiary College Lecturers whose appointment runs for three years or longer, and Junior Research Fellows.
+12 - 5.
+The Governing Body may, if it thinks fit, appoint a Junior Research Fellow to be an additional member of any committee.

-6. The Standing Committees approved by the Governing Body as at Trinity Term 2014 are listed below and the College Officer or other Fellow denoted acts as Secretary of the Committee:
+6. The Standing Committees approved by the Governing Body as at Michaelmas Term 1983 are listed below and the College Officer or other Fellow denoted acts as Secretary of the Committee:

-Estates (Estates Bursar) Finance (Bursar) Educational Policy (Senior Tutor) Domestic (Domestic Bursar) Chapel & Patronage (Chaplain) Decanal Policy (Senior Dean) Entertainments (Steward of Common Room) Music & Visual Arts Statutes (Statutes Officer) Student Hardship (Senior Dean) Academic Services (Fellow Librarian) Remuneration (Bursar) General Purposes (Vice-President) Fellows Housing Development & Alumni Relations (Fellow for Development) Equality (Equality Officer) Research (Fellow for Research) Health & Safety (Safety Officer)
+Estates (Estates Bursar)

+Finance (Bursar)

+Educational Policy (Senior Tutor)

+Domestic (Domestic Bursar)

+Chapel & Patronage (Chaplain)

+Graduate Affairs (Tutor for Graduates)

+Library & Archives (Librarian)

+Entertainments (Steward of Common Room)

+Student Hardship (Senior Dean)15

+Garden (Keeper of the Groves)

+St. Giles House (Warden)

+Emoluments (Bursar)

+General Purposes (Vice-President)

+Housing (Estates Bursar)

+Rooms (Domestic Bursar)

+[Committee on Committees

+(Vice-President)]13

+Administration (Bursar)14

+Mansel, Wright & Gibb Trust (Chaplain)

+Medical (Tutor in Medicine)